-Chassey Foster teaches 8th Grade ELA and Agricultural Science.
+Chassey Foster teaches Junior and Senior ELA and Agricultural Science.
 She attended the University of Tennessee at Chattanooga where she received her Bachelor of Science degree in Women’s Studies (minor in English literature) and Master’s in Special Education.

 Professionally, Chassey enjoys team planning and cross-curriculum collaboration.

 “I find it powerful when students make connections across subjects.
 I also enjoy teaching interpersonal skills and showing students how their education will help them after graduation.”

 Chassey chose to be a teacher after working at a women's shelter.
 She says, “I witnessed the struggle of young women who had dropped out of high school and are trying to get their lives back on track.
 I decided that becoming a teacher would give me the opportunity to keep young people in school and encourage them to make good life choices.”
 Chassey believes that education is “the fundamental tool for empowerment and gives one the confidence to discover, to dream and to act.”